Income specific to Indigenous Australians

-If the money is compensation for the loss of use and enjoyment of your traditional lands, it may not be counted as income.
+It may not count as income if it’s compensation for the loss of use and enjoyment of your traditional lands.

 Sales of arts and crafts

-Sometimes royalty payments are paid to communities because they may no longer be able to use and enjoy their traditional lands.
-Let us know if this is the case as it may not count as income.
+Some royalties are for not being able to use and enjoy traditional lands any more.
+Let us know if this is the case.
+The money may not count as income.